stasson/vue-mdc-adapter/README.md

 `vue-mdc-adapter` is an integration of
 [Material Components](https://material.io/components/web/)
-for [Vue.js](https://vuejs.org) which follows best practices recommended by Google:
+for [Vue.js](https://vuejs.org) which follows the best practices recommended by Google:
 [Using Foundations and Adapters](https://github.com/material-components/material-components-web/blob/master/docs/integrating-into-frameworks.md#the-advanced-approach-using-foundations-and-adapters)

-The project aims at trying to find the right balance between ease of use vs customization, while sticking to the _Vue Spirit_ (approachable, versatile, performant,)
+This project aims to find the right balance between ease of use and customization while sticking to the _Vue Spirit_ (approachable, versatile, and performant)

 ## Quick Links